Openui

 Key Features

-• Reactive state, queries, and mutations wired to tools
+• Reactive state, queries, mutations wired to tools

-• Live data integration via MCP servers and custom tools
+• Live data via MCP servers and tools

-• Supports all major LLMs (OpenAI, Anthropic, Gemini, Mistral, xAI, DeepSeek)
+• Integrates with OpenAI, Anthropic, Gemini, Mistral, xAI, DeepSeek

-• Compatible with agent frameworks (Vercel AI SDK, LangChain, CrewAI, OpenAI Agents SDK)
+• Compatible with Vercel AI SDK, LangChain, CrewAI, OpenAI Agents SDK, Anthropic Agents SDK

 About Openui